 You can publish a 500-word blog or a 5,000-word blog and people will read both if they’re presented the right way.

 It is now widely accepted that the amount of content on a page is one of the determining factors used by Google and other search engine algorithms to rank search results.

-To explain why, I refer you to marketing guru Neil Patel, and his exploration of the question now in hand.
+To explain why, I refer you to marketing guru Neil Patel.

 Neil Patel refers us to a SERPIQ study when making the case that, from an SEO perspective at least, longer blog posts work better.
 In fact, the study goes a step further than that.
 It actually tells us what the best ballpark word count is to hit the top spots in SERPs.

 The researchers counted the number of words on the pages that make the top 10 SERP spots for dozens of different Google searches, and then took an average.
 The results are pretty clear:

 - From search position two down, the average number of words declines steadily